Pierce Brosnan: Philanthropy and activism

 Brosnan also raises money for charitable causes through sales of his paintings.
 After Brosnan left school, he pursued a career in art and began working as an illustrator.
 "I always wanted to be an artist, a painter.
 I started as a Trainee Artist in a small studio in South London."
 A colleague suggested that Pierce attend a theatre workshop, and eventually he abandoned his artwork to pursue a career in acting.
 Brosnan took up painting again in the late 1980s during his first wife's illness as he found it therapeutic.
 "Sometimes dramatic moments affect the way you see yourself in the world…from a very hard time in my life, I started painting again and out came every colour I could imagine."
-Citing his influences as Picasso, Matisse, Bonnard, and Kandinsky, Brosnan spends much of his free time between film shoots in front of his easel.
+Citing his influences as Pablo Picasso, Henri Matisse, Pierre Bonnard, and Wassily Kandinsky, Brosnan spends much of his free time between film shoots in front of his easel.
 "I am self taught, an enthusiastic painter as a friend of mine likes to say."
 He has continued painting since then, using spare time on set and at home.
 Profits from sales of giclée prints of his works are given to a trust to benefit "environmental, children's and women's health charities".
 Since Harris' death, Brosnan has been an advocate for cancer awareness and, in 2006, he served as spokesperson for Lee National Denim Day, a breast cancer fundraiser which raises millions of dollars and raises more money in a single day than any other breast cancer fundraiser.

 In 2021, Brosnan launched his first-ever NFT collection of digital artworks entitled "Big Noise" – on a digital platform focusing on artist empowerment, sustainability, and technical innovation – inspired by his painting Earplugs, which he painted while filming the James Bond film GoldenEye, incorporating abstract movement, self-recorded sound elements, including his voice, and bespoke visuals.